 How do professional photographers and editors edit their photos?

-Professional photographers and editors use graphics input tablets — also called drawing tablets or creative pen displays — to edit, because the digital pen input provides much more precision.
+Professional photographers and editors use creative pen tablets — also called drawing tablets, graphics tablets, or creative pen displays — to edit, because the digital pen input provides much more precision.
 If you’re looking to get serious about photo editing, or have a photographer friend or loved one you’re shopping for, a tablet is what you need.
-But which there are tons of options out there.
+But there are tons of options out there.
 Which is best?

 Some amateur photographers will swear by the versatility and affordability of a portable computer tablet like an iPad or Surface, and others swear by “drawing” tablets, also called graphics input tablets or pen tablets, like a Wacom Intuos.